Paul Sweezy: Contributions to economics

 Sweezy's work in economics focused on applying Marxist analysis to what he identified as three dominant trends in modern capitalism: monopolization, stagnation, and financialization.

-Sweezy's first formally published paper on economics was a 1934 article entitled "Professor Pigou's Theory of Unemployment," published in the Journal of Political Economy in 1934.
+Sweezy's first formally published paper on economics was an article in the Journal of Political Economy in 1934 entitled "Professor Pigou's Theory of Unemployment".
 Over the rest of the decade Sweezy wrote prolifically on economics-related topics, publishing some 25 articles and reviews.
 Sweezy did pioneering work in the fields of expectations and oligopoly in these years, introducing for the first time the concept of the kinked demand curve in the determination of oligopoly pricing.

 Harvard published Sweezy's dissertation, Monopoly and Competition in the English Coal Trade, 1550–1850, in 1938.
 With the 1942 publication of The Theory of Capitalist Development, Sweezy established himself as the "dean of American Marxists" and laid foundations for later Marxist work on these themes.
-In addition to presenting the first major discussion of the "transformation problem" in English, the book also emphasized the "qualitative" as well as "quantitative" aspect of Marx's theory of value, distinguishing Marx's approach from those of his predecessors in political economy.
+In addition to presenting the first major discussion in English of the "transformation problem", the book also emphasized the "qualitative" as well as "quantitative" aspect of Marx's theory of value, distinguishing Marx's approach from those of his predecessors in political economy.

 In 1966, Sweezy published Monopoly Capital: An Essay on the American Economic and Social Order with Paul Baran.
-The book elaborated evidence for and implications of Sweezy's stagnation theory, also called secular stagnation.
-The main dilemma modern capitalism would face, they argued, would be how to find profitable investment outlets for the economic surpluses created by capital accumulation.
-Because of the increase in oligopoly this took the form of stagnation as monopolistic firms reduced output rather than prices in response to overcapacity.
+The book elaborated evidence for and implications of Sweezy's stagnation theory, also called the theory of secular stagnation.
+The main dilemma that modern capitalism would face, they argued, would be how to find profitable investment outlets for the economic surpluses created by capital accumulation.
+Because of the increase in oligopoly, this would take the form of stagnation as monopolistic firms reduced output rather than prices in response to overcapacity.

-Oligopoly meant there was a tendency for the rate of surplus to rise, but this surplus did not necessarily register in statistical records as profits.
+Oligopoly meant that there was a tendency for the rate of surplus to rise, but this surplus did not necessarily register in statistical records as profits.
 It also takes the form of waste and excess production capacity.

 Increases in marketing, defense spending and various forms of debt could alleviate the problem of overaccumulation.
 However, they believed that these remedies to capital's difficulties were inherently limited and tend to decrease in effectiveness over time so that monopoly capital would tend toward economic stagnation.

 This book is regarded as the cornerstone of Sweezy's contribution to Marxian economics.

-Sweezy had dealt with the rise and fall of finance capital in the early 21st century identifying monopoly as the more essential trend.
+Sweezy had dealt with the rise and fall of finance capital in the early 21st century, identifying monopoly as the more essential trend.
 This formed the context in which he would analyze the resurgence of finance capital in the post-war era.
-Because Sweezy's approach combined and integrated the micro effects of monopoly with the macro level insights of Keynesian theory it proved superior for understanding the stagflation of the 1970s.
+Because Sweezy's approach combined and integrated the micro effects of monopoly with the macro level insights of Keynesian theory, it proved superior for understanding the stagflation of the 1970s.
 Sweezy's later work with Harry Magdoff examined the importance of "financial explosion" as a response to stagnation.